 The same face: the very same.
 Diana with her ponytail, usual waistcoat, tights and boots; the tassels on the latter bristling.
 The briefcase she carried was the very same one he himself had sent her like a cash boss: only containing a single photograph but hand-delivered by two goons in an armoured van after being flown to Paris on a private jet because bitches love that OTT shit.

 “How now!” said Wayne, caustic and cold as ever.
 “There’s an invasion coming.”

 “Not coming,” Diana said, her distinctive Themyscarian accent forcing the rest of her people to have to try and replicate it.
 “Already here.”

 “We are to be haunted,” resumed Diana, “by three Mother boxes.”

 “Is that the chance and hope you mentioned, Diana?” he demanded, in a faltering voice.

-“Without their plot McGuffinery,” said Diana, “we cannot hope to shun the path ‘Batman v Superman: Dawn Of Justice’.
-Expect the first reshoots tomorrow, when the bell tolls One.”
+“Without their plot McGuffinery,” said Diana, “we cannot hope to shun the path of ‘Batman v Superman: Dawn Of Justice’.
+Expect the first reshoots tomorrow, when the bell tolls one.”

 “Couldn’t we do ’em all at once, and have it over with, Diana?” hinted Bruce.